Madugundu's received a BA from Andhra University Vishakapatnam. They worked as a manager of a private company called Kurnool, AP for years.

 Harsha was a man of Dharmic and liberal nature.
 He strived after providing comforts to his subjects.
 He established centers to dispense medicine and food to the poor.
 He built rest houses throughout the country.
 Harsha would conduct Dharmic conferences once in five years at his capital Kanauj and Prayag.

 Harshavardhana patronized scholars and men of letters.
 Banabhatta was the most important among them.
-Bana wrote `Harshvardhana’, a biography of Harshavardhana himself. `Kadambari’ is a prose – work which has immortalized itself and the poet in the world of Sanskrit literature.
-Harshavardhana has written three plays- Priyadarshika, Ratnavali and Nagananda.
+Bana wrote `Harshvardhana’, a biography of Harshavardhana himself. `Kadambari’ is a prose – work that has immortalized itself and the poet in the world of Sanskrit literature.
+Harshavardhana has written three plays: Priyadarshika, Ratnavali, and Nagananda.
 He gave munificent endowments to Nalanda University.

-There was no fee for either education, shelter or food.
-Revenues of a hundred villages were ear – marked for this purpose.
+There was no fee for either education, shelter, or food.
+Revenues of a hundred villages were earmarked for this purpose.
 Harshavardhana was a Patron of this university.
-Students had lead a disciplined life.
+Students had led disciplined lives.
 The faculty had great scholars.

-Eight Mahapathashalas and three largelibraries were in this campus.
-Buddhism was the main subject of study other subjects like Yoga, Veda and medicine were also being taught.
-Hu – en – Tsang spent many years studying Buddhism in this university.
+Eight Mahapathashalas and three large libraries were on this campus.
+Buddhism was the main subject of study other subjects like Yoga, Veda, and medicine were also being taught.
+Hu – en – Tsang spent many years studying Buddhism at this university.

 Harshvardhana had deputed his ambassador to China before Hu – en- Tsang visited India.
 China also sent its ambassador to India in turn.